-Rumor: Samsung holding back Vibrant Froyo to boost Vibrant 4G salesAlex Wagner - Deputy Managing Editor, News Desk
+Rumor: Samsung holding back Vibrant Froyo to boost Vibrant 4G salesAlex Wagner - Editorial Director of News and Content

 Hey everyone, I don't know if you noticed or not, but Samsung's Galaxy S phones still don't have Android 2.2.
 Sammy said recently that they're still running tests to ensure a simple upgrade, but the folks at AndroidSPIN claim that the company has a much more nefarious reason for the delay.
 According to a source that the site feels is "reliable," there's a perfectly good Froyo update ready and raring to be pushed out to the Vibrant, but Samsung is holding it back to boost sales of the recently-leaked Vibrant 4G.
 To make matters worse, the tipster is also claiming that the upgrade would enable 4G speeds on the OG Vibrant.
 The full quote from the source: